squid-cache/squid-cache.github.io/BestOsForSquid.rst

 What matters the most to obtain the most out of any setup is to properly tune a few parameters.
 In priority order:

- * amount of physical memory available the more the better, squid performance will suffer badly if parts of it are swapped out of core memory
+ * amount of physical memory available
+  . the more the better, squid performance will suffer badly if parts of it are swapped out of core memory
+ * CPU speed and core count
+  . few faster cores are better than many slow cores.
+SMP Squid can currently operate most efficiently with 4-8 cores of 3GHz or more. multi-tenant installations are better for machinery with very many cores.
+  . only the physical cores are useful, hyper-threaded "cores" can actually be worse.
- * Number of harddrives used for cache and their architecture squid disk access patterns hit particularly hard RAID systems - especially RAID4/5.
-Since the data are not by definition valuable, it is recommended to run the cache_dirs on JBOD <<FootNote(just a bunch of disks, in other words NO RAID)>> (see [[SquidFaq/RAID]]) of course the disk type matters: SCSI performs better than ATA, 15kRPM is better than 5.4kRPM, etc.
+ * Number of harddrives used for cache and their architecture . squid disk access patterns hit particularly hard RAID systems - especially RAID4/5.
+Since the data are not by definition valuable, it is recommended to run the cache_dirs on JBOD <<FootNote(just a bunch of disks, in other words NO RAID)>> (see [[SquidFaq/RAID]])
+  . of course the disk type matters: SCSI performs better than ATA, 15kRPM is better than 5.4kRPM, etc.
  * noatime mount option
-   atime is just useless for cache data - squid does its own timestamping, mounting the filesystem with the noatime option just saves a whole lot of writes to the disks
+  . atime is just useless for cache data - squid does its own timestamping, mounting the filesystem with the noatime option just saves a whole lot of writes to the disks
  * amount of space used
-   always leave about 20% of free space on the filesystems containing your cache_dirs: generally FS performance degrades dramatically if used space exceeds 80%
+  . always leave about 20% of free space on the filesystems containing your cache_dirs: generally FS performance degrades dramatically if used space exceeds 80%
+ * type of filesystem
- * on OSes which offer multiple choices, type of filesystem (except for a few really bad choices)
+  . only applies on OSes which offer multiple choices (except for a few really bad choices of FS). see below.

 On systems with synchronous directory updates (Solaris, some BSD versions)